LSMBO/cumulus_server/README.md

 This repository is for the server for Cumulus.

 Cumulus Server is a Flask REST API for Cumulus written in Python.
 It relies on Flask and Waitress to provide a REST API, that the clients can interrogate.
+A [script](./scripts/create_template_snapshot.sh) is provided to create the environment to run Cumulus server, but it's not advised to run it blindly.
+Use this script as guidelines and make sure to adjust the procedure to fit your own requirements.

 ## Apps